Art Psychotherapy Groups in The Hostile Environment of Neoliberalism

 Savneet Talwar, Professor; Chair, Department of Art Therapy, The School of the Art Institute of Chicago

 ‘Just the title alone is sufficient for me to add this book to my "must read" list for 2021.
-The book summary promises a critical examination of art therapy in the context of a Corporate capitalism which commodifies therapy and individualises distress and dis-ease, overlooking how social and institutional norms which are fundamentally unhealthy generate distress in the first place.
+The book summary promises a critical examination of art therapy in the context of a corporate capitalism that commodifies therapy and individualises distress and dis-ease, overlooking how social and institutional norms that fundamentally unhealthy generate distress in the first place.
 Combining rigour with a fast and energetic polemical prose style, this book promises to be one of the most important (and I hope influential) art therapy texts of the decade.’